 In a statement, a police spokesperson told Cabin Radio the RCMP is “taking these allegations seriously and has launched an investigation” that is still in the preliminary phase.

-Contacted for comment, the Northern Mosaic Network – a territorial outreach organization that supports 2SLGBTQIPA+ people – stated it did not want to give a platform to the commenters’ rhetoric.
+The Northern Mosaic Network – a territorial outreach organization that supports 2SLGBTQIPA+ people – was contacted for a comment regarding the Facebook comments, but stated it did not want to give a platform to the commenters’ rhetoric.

 In response to the Facebook comments, NWT education and industry minister Caitlin Cleveland wrote in a separate Facebook post: “Everyone has the right to be, right to dignity, and right to a safe home, workplace, and community.”